 There is a half-hourly service from Victoria to Woldingham, taking 33 minutes.
 Buy a day return to Oxted, which is one stop further down the line.
 In addition to the half-hourly Victoria trains Oxted has an hourly fast service to/from London Bridge (Mon–Sat).

 There are several useful bus routes from Godstone Green if you want to finish the Main Walk after lunch.
 Metrobus 400 runs hourly to Caterham and Redhill (two-hourly Sun); Southdown 409 runs hourly (Mon–Sat) to Caterham; Southdown 410 runs hourly (Mon–Sat) to Oxted and Redhill.

 If driving, Woldingham station car park costs £5 Mon–Sat, £2 Sun & BH (2017).
 At weekends parking space is also available in Church Road.

 Take the train nearest to 09:50 from Victoria to Woldingham for the Main Walk.
-If you take the next one, you could do the morning short cut to catch up a group on the earlier train.
+If you take the next one, you could do the short cut in §2b to catch up a group on the earlier train.
 For the Short Walk, take the train nearest to 10:50.

 After the walk, we would love to get your feedback

 National Rail: 03457 48 49 50 • Travelline SE (bus times): 0871 200 2233 (12p/min) • TFL (London) : 0343 222 1234

 |Copyright||© Saturday Walkers Club.
 All Rights Reserved.
 No commercial use.
 No copying.
 No derivatives.
 Free with attribution for one time non-commercial use only. www.walkingclub.org.uk/site/license.shtml|

 The directions for this walk are also in a PDF (link above) which you can download on to a Kindle, tablet, or smartphone.

 Click the heading below to show/hide the walk route for the selected option(s).